 What happens when a tenancy ends

-Most tenancies end amicably, with the tenant giving notice then handing back the keys and agreeing with the landlord or agent on any cost that needs to be paid.
-But some of it end up in disputes over the state of the how the property was returned.
+Most tenancies end amicably, with the tenant giving notice then handing back the keys, and agreeing with the landlord or agent on any cost that needs to be paid.
+But some end up in disputes over the state of how the property was returned.

 - check the tenancy agreement as it outlines responsibilities

 - note the condition and standard of the property and its cleanliness at the start of the tenancy via an inventory report so expectations can be managed by both sides

 - be open to compromise to come to an agreement

 if all parties are reasonable, negotiation will be successful.
 In the event that you are unable to reach an amicable resolution, you have the option of using the free Alternative Dispute Resolution (ADR) services through MyDeposits for an independent and impartial decision.
 Alternatively, Property Redress Scheme offers free mediation to members.